ryanjduffy/dtaas-demo/README.md

 Run `npm run dev` to start a dev server which watches for local changes.

+### Codesandbox

+The repo is also mirrored at https://github.com/ryanjduffy/dtaas-demo.
+When that repo is updated, visiting https://codesandbox.io/s/github/ryanjduffy/dtaas-demo/tree/main should refresh the sandbox and make the updates available at https://f48mj.sse.codesandbox.io/.

 ### Build for deployment

 Run `npm run export` to create a deployable directory, `out`, of the application.